studioespresso/craft-dumper/README.md

 ## Using Dumper

-When you install the plugin, you'll be able to use larapack/dd in your Twig templates like this:
+When you install the plugin, you'll be able to use `` Symfony\VarDumper`` in your Twig templates like this:

     {{ d(entry) }}